PaulGreer1/TheGardenersWeb/README.md

-## Overview of the server's request-response process
+## Overview of our server's request-response process

 The numbered steps in the sequence diagram below correspond to the numbered steps in this transcript.